RakutenTravel/ios-coding-guidelines/README.md

 ```
 </details>

-### 8.2 Declaration of related fileprivate properties from other types
+### 8.2 Declaration of Related Fileprivate Properties from Other Types

 Use **fileprivate** extensions whenever you need to extend other Types functionality, in order to support your the Type declared in your file.
 Prioritize using **computed properties** over creating \`**getter**\` methods like **\`getTitle(from: otherObject)\`**, **\`calculate(from: array)\`.**